rectorphp/getrector-com/data/blog/posts/2022/2022-02-07-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 Let's look into them in detail.

-## Rector Use Case: Migrate a Query Builder
+## Let's write a Rule to Migrate a Query Builder

 Creating custom Rector rules to migrate the query builder was like creating a piece of a puzzle.
 We created **many small refactoring rules** and put the pieces together to modify the whole query.